 This state of affairs may be of little comfort to investors who want clarity on exactly

-where the “control threshold” lies.
+where the “control threshold” lies, particularly because the Supreme Court made it clear that the level of intervention will have to be assessed on a case-by-case basis.
 However, while that clarity will have to wait for

 future cases, the key takeaway is that the criterion used in determining liability remains

 the parent’s degree of control over the subsidiary’s operations.
 Further, the Supreme

 Court took the view that “passive” investors in separate businesses (i.e. separate to their